Setup Guide for Metroid Prime MultiworldGG

 Connection Troubleshooting

-- On the Main Menu, "MultiworldGG Metroid Prime" text should appear. (image example)
+- On the Main Menu, "Archipelago Metroid Prime" text should appear. (image example)

-- Check Task Manager to see if there's multiple emulator instances running.
+- Check Task Manager to see if there's multiple emulator instances running or restart your computer.

-- In Dolphin, Config -> Advanced tab, Uncheck Enable Emulated Memory Size Override
+- In Dolphin, navigate to Options -> Configuration -> Advanced tab, and Uncheck Enable Emulated Memory Size Override

-Start the Metroid Prime Client and Dolphin in a Specific Order
+Try Starting the Metroid Prime Client and Dolphin in this order:

 - Dolphin Memory Engine, as part of the Prime AP Client, can not access regular Dolphin's process but can access Flatpak's containerized Dolphin's process